Skip to main content

 • Local Layering is disabled by default

-Due to it's nature Bluefin LTS is stable in practice, the reason it is tagged as Beta is that it hasn't received major kernel upgrades yet.
+Due to its nature Bluefin LTS is stable in practice, the reason it is tagged as Beta is that we want to let it cook for a while.
 After a few major upgrades and the community feels like it's been enough then we'll be done.
-There's also unanswered questions as to GNOME backports, but those efforts are just beginning in CentOS (and we're helping out!).
 Exciting times ahead!

 Installation